Federal Funding Guide

 Community Reinvestment Act and Public Welfare Investments

 The Community Reinvestment Act (CRA) is a law that encourages banks to make loans and investments and provide services to low- and moderate-income (LMI) communities.
 The federal oversight agencies recently updated their guidance on what types of community development lending and investments may receive CRA consideration, clarifying that broadband investments are eligible.
 The rationale is twofold.
 First, more and more banking activities are online; to ensure that low and moderate income individuals have access to banking activities, broadband investment is eligible.
 Second, broadband infrastructure is recognized as being important to economic development for revitalizing and stabilizing LMI communities.
+The Federal Reserve Bank of Dallas has a publication on Closing the Digital Divide: A Framework of Meeting CRA Obligations.

 The Public Welfare Investment (PWI) Authority allows national banks to make investments that are not otherwise expressly permitted under the National Bank Act.
 National banks may make investments that are primarily designed to promote the public welfare if those investments primarily benefit low- and moderate-income individuals, low- and moderate-income areas, or other areas targeted by a government entity for redevelopment, or if the investments would receive consideration under CRA.
 PWI investments can be used to show CRA compliance.
 There are limits on the amount of PWI investments that can be made.
 (A bank’s aggregate public welfare investments and outstanding commitments, including the proposed investment, cannot exceed 15 percent of its capital and surplus.)